 Publish the change.
 It can take some time for the new record to publish on the web, because the name servers are still updating on the backend.
 However, all your existing zones work as normal.

 In this post, we walked through how to transfer zone management from GoDaddy to OCI with no interruptions to our site.
 We first replicated our zones by exporting them from GoDaddy and importing into OCI DNS.
 The actual transfer of management happened when we told GoDaddy to start using OCI’s name servers instead of the default name servers that came with the domain.
-This example used GoDaddy, but the steps are applicable to other domain registrars.
+This example used GoDaddy for DNS management, but the steps are applicable to other domain registrars.

 Even though the steps seem straightforward, I recommend that you migrate a test zone first.
 This step ensures that you know exactly what you’re doing and how your site behaves when it comes time to migrate production zones.